KushiTirumala/Customer-Churn-Analysis-and-Prediction/README.md

 # Customer Churn Analysis & Prediction

-An end-to-end **Customer Churn Analysis and Prediction** project using Python.
+An end-to-end Customer Churn Analysis and Prediction project using Python.
 The project focuses on identifying patterns that lead to customer churn and building a simple predictive model to help businesses reduce customer attrition.

----

 ## Project Overview